1988 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Easy Way to Know Your 1988 Quarter Value

 Identifying your 1988 quarter’s worth starts with three critical factors: mint mark location, surface condition, and luster quality.
-Check the reverse for “P,” “D,” or “S”—proof coins from San Francisco carry premiums.
-Examine Washington’s hair details and eagle feathers under magnification; sharp, unworn features indicate higher grades.
+Check the obverse for “P,” “D,” or “S” — proof coins from San Francisco carry premiums.
+Examine Washington’s hair details and the eagle’s feathers under a magnifying glass; sharp, unworn features indicate higher grades.
 CoinValueChecker App analyzes these characteristics instantly through your phone camera.

 1988-P Quarter value